Yes. Hel Yes - Women's Review

 Even though this board has an overall stiffer ride and is rock solid at carving, its design allows it to have enough flex to be solidly playful, which carries us to our next series of evaluations: playfulness.

-The Hel Yes continued its awesome performance, earning another 9 out of 10 in our playfulness metric.
+The Hel Yes continued its awesome performance.
 For this metric, which is responsible for 20% of the total score, we looked at how much fun it is to ride the board on natural features or all-mountain freestyle.
 In particular, we looked at how enjoyable the overall ride is and how well the board flexed and maneuvered.

 The poplar and paulownia core make the Hel Yes. lightweight, but also gives it tons of playfulness and the perfect amount of flex.
 It's nimble and responsive through trees and is an absolute blast on boardercross style features.
 However, the sintered base can be more difficult to repair, so you might want to consider different boards if you plan on spending a ton of time on rails.